Twisted Trail

 JP is a prison inmate who has escaped the state penitentiary in Walla Walla, Washington.
 He has just hopped out of a car that gave him a ride from Walla Walla to Snoqualmie Pass.

 JP strolled back to the gas station where the couple had dropped him off and slipped into the men’s room.
 He found a mirror, brushed his palm down the front of his T-shirt, and smiled.
 Man, it was good to be back in street clothes.
 He looked fucking respectable.
-Then, he eyed his tattoo and frowned as he considered what the fugitive alert would say: White male, 28 years old, 5 ft 11 in tall, medium build, sandy-red hair, possibly a short-trimmed beard.
+Then, he eyed his tattoo and frowned at what the fugitive alert would say: White male, 28 years old, 5 ft 11 in tall, medium build, sandy-red hair, possibly a short-trimmed beard.
 Hawk tattoo on left bicep.
-With sudden urgency, he ducked into a stall and pulled the door tight.
-After fumbling around in the daypack, he found a nylon windbreaker and pulled it on.
+With sudden urgency, he ducked into a stall and unzipped the pack.
+Found the nylon windbreaker, pulled it on.
 It was fucking ninety degrees out there, but at least the tattoo was hid.

 He stepped warily out of the restroom and saw a young couple walking past the gas station, holding hands.
 He frowned.
 They probably never thought about their freedom.
-Never thought about the smallness and tightness and Uptightness that comes from being stuck where you don’t wanna be and eating what you don’t wanna eat and hanging out with guys who wanna badmouth you or use you.
-In there, they called a piece of your day “free time” but you were in the slammer, for Christ’s sake, so Free is one thing it was not.
+Never thought about the smallness and tightness and uptightness that comes from being stuck where you don’t wanna be and eating what you don’t wanna eat and hanging out with guys who wanna badmouth you or use you.
+In there, they called a piece of your day “free time” but you were in the Walls, for Christ’s sake, so free is one thing it was not.

 He dropped his head and shook it back and forth to knock out the negativity.
 Everything was going to be fine when he got to Canada.
-He’d only been there once, but it struck him as an open place, a free place, with lots of trees, and maybe he could get a lumber job, like he used to have on the Olympic Peninsula.
-He liked working in the woods.
-He liked the guys that worked out there.
+He’d been there once, and it struck him as an open place, a free place, with lots of trees, and maybe he could get a lumber job, like he used to have on the Olympic Peninsula.
+As soon as he found a job—any job—he'd pay for Nora to come up and see him.
+She was a good woman, that Nora, and a smart one, too.